egordeev-ds/Financial-analysis-of-the-Russian-bond-market/README.md

 ## **Assumptions**:

-1.Analysis of ruble bonds only
+1. Analysis of ruble bonds only
-2.Bonds withput information on price and length of coupon period are not taken into account 3.Bond with yield >= 100 are not taken into account
+2. Bonds withput information on price and length of coupon period are not taken into account 3 .Bond with yield >= 100 are not taken into account

 ## **Results:**